-Together with Dubai and Doha, Istanbul’s Ataturk airport is one of the important airline hubs for people travelling from Europe to Asia, and with Turkish Airlines’ competitive prices, it is being used as a layover hub even for more remote destinations in the States and South America.
-If you have a layover in Istanbul and you are considering heading out to the city centre, follow our tips below to help plan out your visit.
+Together with Dubai and Doha, Istanbul’s Ataturk airport is one of the important airline hubs for people travelling from Europe to Asia, and with Turkish Airlines’ competitive prices, it is being used as a layover hub even for more remote destinations in the United States and South America.
+If you have a layover in Istanbul and you are considering heading from Istanbul airport to city centre, follow our tips below to help plan out your visit.

 Istanbul is vast, yet the most characteristic area concentrates around Sultanahmet, the historical centre and location of most of Istanbul’s important sights.
 This makes it an ideal layover destination for those who can only afford to spend a few hours in the city.
 A full day’s layover in Istanbul would be needed to visit all of the below-mentioned places.

 Worried about being hacked during your travels?
 Stay connected and secure with ExpressVPN.

 We always promote independent travel, without the need of an organised tour, but if you have difficulty planning your own trip, or you are short on time, we suggest that you take a look at the trips by Viator and G Adventures

 Five Things to Do During an Airport Layover in Istanbul

 Check out visa requirements for Turkey beforehand if you plan on leaving the airport during your layover in Istanbul.
 Maltese passport holders currently (December 2016) require an e-visa which can be applied for online and is free of charge.
 The multiple-entry e-visa is valid for 180 days, but your stay should not exceed 90 days.
 Visa requirements are often subject to change so it is important to check out the latest available information regarding visa applications and entry restrictions.